purplesyringa/site/blog/you-should-probably-use-panics-for-error-handling/index.md

 `#[iex]` is a very young project.
 It might not be the best solution for production code, and it would certainly be great if rustc could efficiently propagate errors without external crates.

 But I think it's a move in the right direction.

+[The crate documentation](https://docs.rs/iex/latest/iex/) includes instructions on how to use `#[iex]` in your project.
+I'd be glad to know if you find this library useful [on the issue tracker](https://github.com/iex-rs/iex/issues).